 The ProtoSnap LilyPad Development Board is designed to get you started in the world of e-textiles.
 Combining a LilyPad Simple Board with other LilyPad components like a buzzer, a vibration motor, an RGB LED, a button, a switch, five LEDs, a light sensor, and a temperature sensor, the ProtoSnap LilyPad Development Board lets you dive right into wearable electronics.
 When you’ve learned how to program the LilyPad Arduino Simple Board, break apart the components and explore the power of the LilyPad platform.

 We’ve made some minor changes since the last revision that make it easier for us to build and easier for you to snap.
 We haven’t changed anything about the way it works though, don’t worry!
 This kit does not include a USB cable.
-You will need a USB mini-B for the FTDI basic.
+You will need a USB mini-B for the FTDI basic, we offer it in 6ft red, 6ft black, and 2in black.
 Check below for an appropriate cable if you don’t already have one.

 Note: A portion of this sale is given back to Dr. Leah Buechley for continued development and education of e-textiles and also to Arduino LLC to help fund continued development of new tools and new IDE features.